ckhilpisch/I_Work_Out/README.md

 ## <div align ='center'> <a name="description"> **Description** :</a></div>

 Built upon existing code to create an app where a user is be able to view, create, and track daily workouts.
 The user can log multiple exercises in a workout on a given dayand can track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+If the exercise is a cardio exercise, the user can my distance traveled.
 A user will reach their fitness goals quicker when able to track workout progress.

 ## <div align ='center'> <a name="technologies"> **Technologies** :</a></div>